cmohl2013/omero-isa/README.md

   * The exported OMERO project represents one ISA investigation containing exactly one study.
   * OMERO datasets are represented as ISA assays.
   * OMERO images are represented as ISA datasets.
 The original image files are stored within the assay folder under *dataset*.
+  * If OMERO images contain ROI objects, these are exported as `json` files in the image folder.
+In the example above, the `czi` image includes ROI data.
   * All metadata is stored in one ISA json in the top folder.
+  * If ROIs exist, the json file with ROI information is linked in the metadata `json` file as part of the image metadata.